diaviloai/Onedebrid/currentsprint.md

-- **An infra-looking CI annotation set (e.g. Gradle cache-service warnings) does not rule out a real compile error underneath it** — confirmed the hard way this session.
-Get the actual task-level compiler output before concluding a failure is "just infrastructure noise," especially if the only evidence checked so far is the Annotations summary rather than the full job log.
+- **An infra-looking CI annotation set (e.g. Gradle cache-service warnings) does not rule out a real compile error underneath it** — established Session 27, reconfirmed as a verification habit in Session 28 (checked the job's top-level status explicitly both times rather than inferring from the annotations list alone).
-- **Before writing a fix for apparently-lost code, check whether it's actually lost** (git history, or a duplicate/earlier occurrence in the same file) rather than reconstructing it from memory — reconstructing from memory is exactly the kind of error that caused problems earlier in this same session (`str_replace` anchor landing in an unintended location).
-Confirmed this session: the "lost" `resolveStream()` body was fully intact elsewhere in the file.
+- **Before writing a fix for apparently-lost code, check whether it's actually lost** (git history, or a duplicate/earlier occurrence in the same file) rather than reconstructing it from memory.
-- **A `str_replace` or full-file insertion needs the surrounding class structure re-verified, not just the immediate anchor text** — matching a signature line is not sufcient to guarantee the insertion lands inside the intended scope if the file's closing brace could plausibly be adjacent to that anchor.
+- **A `str_replace` or full-file insertion needs the surrounding class structure re-verified, not just the immediate anchor text** — matching a signature line is not sufficient to guarantee the insertion lands inside the intended scope.
-- **A brace-balance grep (`grep -c "^}"` for top-level, or an open/close count) is a cheap, fast sanity check worth running on any file after a structural edit**, before pushing and relying on CI alone to catch it.
+- **A brace-balance grep (open `{` count vs close `}` count) is a cheap, fast sanity check worth running on any file after a structural edit**, before pushing and relying on CI alone to catch it.
+Applied routinely in Session 28 even for small/low-risk edits.
-- **Removing a resolve-before-navigate pattern from a ViewModel usually also means removing UI-layer state for it** (Session 27, `HomeViewModel`/`HomeScreen`) — don't leave a spinner/error path rendering dead state after the producing logic is gone.
+- **Removing a resolve-before-navigate pattern from a ViewModel usually also means removing UI-layer state for it** — don't leave a spinner/ error path rendering dead state after the producing logic is gone.
-- **Simplifying a caller's responsibility (e.g. no longer needing to resolve `Media` before navigating) often removes a dependency entirely**, not just a code path — `HomeViewModel` no longer needs `GetMediaByIdUseCase`; `DetailsViewModel` no longer needs `GetActiveProfileUseCase`.
-Worth checking imports/constructor params for now-unused dependencies after this kind of simplification, not just the method bodies.
+- **Simplifying a caller's responsibility often removes a dependency entirely**, not just a code path — worth checking imports/constructor params for now-unused dependencies after this kind of simplification.
 - **A one-shot ViewModel → UI event needs a `Channel`, not a second `StateFlow`** — `Channel<T>(Channel.BUFFERED)` + `receiveAsFlow()`, collected via `LaunchedEffect` + `collectLatest` in the composable.